Athens Survival Guide Banner

 Athens is loaded with museums.
 It seems like there are new museums and branches of old museums opening every week.
-You can check the Athens News for traveling exhibits and this page will give you information on the main museums that should not be missed.
+This page will give you information on the main museums that should not be missed.
 An excellent book to get is The Museums of Athens by Aristidis Michalopoulos which is the most complete guide to Athens Museums that I have found.
 It contains opening and closing hours, entrance fees, and maps and descriptions on how to get to museums in Athens and Pireaus, the suburbs and nearby islands.
 Be sure to visit my History of Greece which will make visiting these museums even more meaningful.

 Athens National Archaeological MuseumAthens National Museum of ArchaeologyAthens National Archaeological MuseumAthens National Archaeological